vorlif/xspreak/README.md

 ## Requirements

 * Your project must be a go module (must have a `go.mod` and `go.sum`)
-* The dependencies must be installed `go mod tidy`
+* The dependencies of your project must be installed `go mod tidy`

 ## How to install